This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for Roasted Broccoli and Carrots

-- Broccoli: Choose heads that are deep green with tight florets and no yellow spots.
+- Broccoli: Choose broccoli heads that are deep green with tight florets.
+I use both the florets and the peeled stems.

-- Carrots: Look for firm, bright orange carrots with smooth skin.
-Avoid those with cracks or dry ends.
+- Carrots: Look for firm, bright orange carrots that have fresh looking tops.

-- Lemon: Choose a lemon that is firm and heavy for its size, a good sign of juiciness.
+- Lemon: Choose a lemon that is firm and heavy for its size.
+Give it a good roll on the counter before cutting it in half to get the most juice.

 - Kosher Salt and Freshly Ground Black Pepper

-- Preheat the Oven: Make sure your oven is fully preheated to 425°F before adding the vegetables.
-This ensures even cooking and a nicely caramelized finish.
+- Fully Preheat the Oven: Make sure your oven is fully preheated before the pan goes in for the best caramelization.

-- For a touch of spice, add a pinch of red pepper flakes or cayenne pepper.
+- Add Heat: Add a pinch of red pepper flakes or cayenne pepper if you like some kick.

-- Add a sprinkle of grated Parmesan cheese just before serving for a cheesy touch.
+- Savory Finish: A big sprinkle of freshly grated Parmesan cheese or crumbled Feta cheese just before serving adds a savory finish.

 How to Store and Reheat

 Store leftovers in an airtight container in the refrigerator for up to 3 days.
-To reheat, place them in a single layer on a baking sheet and warm in a 350°F oven for about 10 minutes.
-To reheat on the stovetop, warm the vegetables in a single layer in a nonstick skillet over medium heat until heated through.
-The microwave isn't a good option here, as it can make the vegetables soggy.
+To reheat, spread in a single layer on a baking sheet and warm in a 350˚F oven for 5 to 10 minutes.
+I don’t recommend warming in the microwave as the vegetables are likely to get soggy.

 Pair With